Alcaro/Arlib/subproj/gravelcube/sandbox/README.txt

  complex component; however, as it's fully inside the sandbox, anything malicious could easily issue its own syscalls (including broker requests), so it doesn't need to protect against hostile inputs.

+The program is implemented in C++, because it was created in 2017, before Rust was relevant.
+While suboptimal in hindsight, it's hard to fix.

 Broker
 ------